ryanliu9/Goatware/Goatware/README.md

 This project was created by Ben Clarke, Ryan Liu, and Evan Farrell.

-The purpose of this project is to create a some sort of virus software that 1. performs some sort of malicious activity to a user, and 2. uses network communication to send information to a remote server.
+The purpose of this project is to create some sort of virus software that 1. performs some sort of malicious activity to a user, and 2. uses network communication to send information to a remote server.
 Goatware is a malware which steals files and information from a user, and also subtly records a users keystrokes.
 Some of the main features of the malware include:

 The virus is implemented by using multiple c files that each cover one of these features of the malware, and then having a main c file (main.c) which combines all these methods into one operational virus file which is run.
 These files include: